radeklat/todoist-habitica-sync/README.md

 Where to store synchronisation details.
 No need to change.
 <!-- settings-doc end -->

+# Resetting sync cache

+Sometimes certain changes require to reset the sync cache.
+The cache  holds state information only to allow recovery after an unexpected termination of the program.
+So it is not needed in between restarts and can be safely remove.

+To reset the cache:
+1. Stop the application.
+2. Remove the `.sync_cache/sync_cache.json` file or any other location given in the [`DATABASE_FILE`](#database_file) config option.
+3. Start to application again.
+4. You should see all existing Todoist tasks loaded again either as `HIDDEN` (finished tasks) or `TODOIST_ACTIVE` (not completed yet).

 # Planned work

 * Synchronise overdue task to cause damage in habitica